seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/migrate_from_seatable_ce_server.md

 You need a SeaTable license file to migrate from SeaTable Developer Edition (SeaTable DE) to SeaTable Enterprise Edition (SeaTable EE).

+!!! note

-NOTE: To protect your data, it is strongly recommended to back up the database prior to the migration.
-See the section on [backup and recovery](https://manual.seatable.io/maintain/backup_recovery/) for details.
+    To protect your data, it is strongly recommended to back up the database prior to the migration.
+See the section on [backup and recovery](../../maintain/backup_recovery.md) for details.

 ## Migration